MzeroMiko/VMamba/README.md

 **Step 2: Environment Setup:**

 VMamba recommends setting up a conda environment and installing dependencies via pip.
 Use the following commands to set up your environment:
+Also, We recommend using the pytorch>=2.0, cuda>=11.8.
+But lower version of pytorch and CUDA are also supported.

 ***Create and activate a new conda environment***